Simulation Software Success Story | HeyGen

 The solution

-Using HeyGen’s lifelike avatars, the production team no longer has to continually refilm modules.
-Instead, the team created a new workflow integration between HeyGen's API and their content tool, allowing users to insert lifelike avatars into their video modules.
+Using HeyGen’s life-like avatars, the production team no longer has to continuously re-film modules.
+Instead, the team created a new workflow integration between HeyGen's API and their content tool, allowing users to insert life-like avatars into their video modules.

 For example, instead of struggling to hire actors with a medical background, they can create scripts for avatars in HeyGen to ensure accurate pronunciation of complex medical terminology and pharmaceutical names.

-Additionally, they can swap languages in minutes using HeyGen’s text-to-speech feature, which enables businesses to localise videos into 175+ languages and dialects.
+Additionally, they can swap languages in minutes using HeyGen’s text-to-speech feature, which enables businesses to localize videos into 175+ languages and dialects.

 Previously, it would take the production team five weeks to complete the recording process for different languages.
-With HeyGen, that process is streamlined to just one day.
+Using HeyGen, that process is streamlined to just one day.

 The results

-After using HeyGen for just three months, their production team has seen significant reductions in production costs and clear efficiency improvements.
+After using HeyGen for only three months, their production team has seen significant reductions in production costs and clear efficiency improvements.

 - They’ve cut their video delivery time by 50% – from 12 weeks to 6 weeks – by eliminating the need for retakes, video stitching, or adding extra effects to match languages.
 This efficiency lets their team take on more projects and grow their client base without needing to expand.

-- Now, their team can offload studio production needs to HeyGen, allowing them to reduce production studio costs by 80%.
+- Now, their team can offload studio production needs to HeyGen, allowing the team to reduce production studio costs by 80%.

 “If you’re looking to reduce costs and speed up content development, HeyGen is your answer.
 As the software develops and advances, the avatars are getting more realistic.
 We tried competitors, but the avatars used were not as lifelike and underperformed compared with what we see now using HeyGen.
 With HeyGen, it’s hard to tell it’s an avatar, and our clients still feel like they’re getting the same value.”